 - Urinalysis: Multiple myeloma can cause organ damage.
 Urinalysis -- a common test that looks at a sample of your urine -- can check how well your kidneys are working and tell if you might have kidney damage.

 - Urine protein level: Compared with normal plasma cells, myeloma cells produce too many immunoglobulin proteins.
-This test measures how much protein you have.
+This test measures how much protein is in your urine.

 To understand what's going on with your bones, you may have imaging and bone marrow tests: